shashilpu/PDFLibrary/README.md

 # PDFLibrary Web Application

+## Overview
-PDFLibrary Web Application in .NET Core 8.0 Blazor and C# A robust web application that allows users to upload, annotate, and save PDFs using Syncfusion PDF Viewer.
-Enhance your online reading experience with personalized annotations and easy access to your documents.
-Perfect for students, professionals, and anyone who works with PDFs regularly.
+Welcome to the PDFLibrary Web Application!
+This project is built using .NET Core 8.0 and C#.
+It allows users to upload PDFs to the server, annotate them using the Syncfusion PDF Viewer, and save them back to the server for future reference.
+This tool is designed to provide a better online reading experience with your personal PDFs.

 ## Features
 - **Upload PDFs**: Easily upload your PDF documents to the server.